 Chicago is one of the most vibrant cities in the world – combining an eclectic mix of sports, architecture, music, food and art.
 Located on the shores of Lake Michigan, the towering skyscrapers stand proudly over the beaches of Lake Shore Drive and the outdoor spaces of Millennium Park.
-Whether you want to enjoy a hot dog in the outfield at a Cubs game or visit the world renowned Art Institute of Chicago, this city provides unlimited activities for even the most discerning traveler.
-You could never see all of Chicago in a single day but this itinerary will take you to the top destinations.
+Whether you want to enjoy a hot dog in the outfield at a Cubs game or visit the world renowned Art Institute of Chicago, this city provides unlimited activities for even the most discerning travelers.
+You could never see all of Chicago in a single day but this itinerary will take you to its top destinations.

 Guest post by Deborah Janowski